This section provides information on the following issues:

 After you run this command, the terminal asks for the password to unlock your SSH key and then adds it to the macOS keychain.
 However, once you restart your system, every key stored in the ssh-agent is reset.

-To prevent re-entering your password after restarting your system, open the
+To make sure you don’t need to re-enter your password after you restart your system, open the

 ~/.ssh/config file (or create one if you don’t find it), and add the following: